edwardcallow/tesco-jargon/n.md

 A team of people from different departments with a stake in a particular project or initiative.

 #### Night Manager
+*Previously known as Out of Hours Trading Manager.*
 The manager of a store at night, whose main task is to replenish the shelves and get the store ready for the next day’s trade.